twilightcity-net/flow-insight/README.md

 `yarn test`

-1) Run the following command in the terminal to execute a specific test (talk service for example:
+1) Run the following command in the terminal to execute a specific test (gridtalk service for example:

 `yarn test:talk`